cojok/berry-proof/api/README.md

 All data models live in `src/entities` and are paired with strict TypeScript interfaces in `src/common/interfaces`.
-Most models extend the shared `BaseEntity` found at `src/common/entities/BaseEntity.ts`, which provides `id`, `tenantId`, optional `companyId`, and timestamp columns.
+Most models extend the shared `BaseEntity` found at `src/common/entities/BaseEntity.ts`, which provides an auto-generated `id` and timestamp columns.
 Every entity must implement its corresponding interface to keep typing strict across the project.

 ## Project setup